 The Art

-By combining visual, tactile, auditory, and olfactory elements, I aim to create a deeply immersive space where the viewer can confront the fragile complexities of damage, guilt, memory, and resilience.
-My work invites participation not only through perception, but through empathy.
+By integrating visual, tactile, auditory, and olfactory elements, I aim to construct immersive spaces where complex experiences, of damage, memory, guilt, resilience, can be more fully encountered.
+My work invites not only observation, but participation.
+It asks viewers to engage not just through perception, but through empathy.

-By combining visual, tactile, auditory, and olfactory elements, I aim to create a deeply immersive space where the viewer can confront the fragile complexities of damage, guilt, memory, and resilience.
-My work invites participation not only through perception, but through empathy.
+By integrating visual, tactile, auditory, and olfactory elements, I aim to construct immersive spaces where complex experiences, of damage, memory, guilt, resilience, can be more fully encountered.
+My work invites not only observation, but participation.
+It asks viewers to engage not just through perception, but through empathy.

 The Artist